What is your personal information?

 Why do we collect personal information?

 We need to collect some personal details from you to provide you with our services and products.
 Without collecting your identifying information when you join us, we’re not allowed by law to provide you with the products and services you want.
-After you join, we may also need to collect additional personal information so we can manage your account and provide our services and products.
+After you join, we may also need to collect additional personal information to manage your account and continue to provide you with our services and products.

 What personal information do we collect?

-The information we collect about you depends on the products and services you use.
-It may include the below:
+The information we collect about you depends on whether you are a customer, job applicant or a member of the public.
+It may include:

 Information about how you use our products and services